ilkercankaya/LeetCodeAndHackerRankSolutions/TIPS.md

             }
    1.Initialization is O(|V|)(O(|V|+|E|)if indegrees are computed)
     The while loop is executed at most  O(|V|) times but the for loop  body in the while loop is executed a total of O(|E|) times.
    2. Total time is O(|V|+|E|).
+   3. Can be used in Directed Acyclic Graphs (DAC) to find the shortest path from one node to other.
+   4. Can work with negative edge values unlike djikstra.

 ### Detect Cycle in a undirected graph:
    1. **Union-Find:**
         1. Make V sets.
-        2. Look at the edges and merge the sets that are connect the vertices.
+        2. Look at the edges and merge the corresponding vertices on the edges.
         3. If looked vertices are already in a set then there is a cycle.
         4. **Time complexity: O(V * α(V)) by using both union-by-rank + path compression.**
         5. **Space complexity: O(V)**